 I am a PhD candidate at the University of Pennsylvania in the area of Systems Science and Statistics.
 My thesis advisor in the School of Engineering and Applied Science is Professor Barry Silverman.
 My research interests lie primarily at the intersection of decision theory, simulation, optimization, and learning algorithms, with specific interests in the application of negotiation theory and personality profiling techniques to conflict scenarios.
-At the Wharton School, I am advised by Professor Dylan Small.
-In this regard, my research focus relates to parameter elucidation from large data sets for adaptive agent algorithms.
 I have also worked on developing data driven adoption models characterizing energy efficiency adoption trends with the Wharton Risk and Decision Processes Center.

 Education and Experience

 Previously, I worked in a diverse array of fields, as a consultant with the World Bank Group, a business analyst with Deloitte Strategy & Operations, a venture capital analyst at Guggenheim Venture Partners, and a Research Assistant to the Senior Economist at the World Economic Forum.